Updated on 2024-09-29 GMT+08:00

 No

-When initiating a multipart upload, you can use this header to grant all users in an account the permission to write the object ACL.
+When initiating a multipart upload, you can use this header to grant all users in a domain the permissions to write the object ACL.

 No

-When initiating a multipart upload, you can use this header to grant all users in an account the permissions to read the object, obtain the object metadata and ACL, and write the object ACL.
+When initiating a multipart upload, you can use this header to grant all users in a domain the following permissions:

 No